Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

 ### Change the background image

 From the *Homepage* page, click **Configure** to apply an image to the hero background.
 Use transparent images and position options to compliment your content.
-The Backgound Image settings are displayed.
+The Background Image settings are displayed.

 * **Choose File** - the hero banner background image.
-Acceptabe file formats are PNG, GIF, and JPG and the file size must be less than 5MB.
+Acceptable file formats are PNG, GIF, and JPG and the file size must be less than 5MB.
 * **Background Size** - resize the background image.
 Options are:
     * **Auto** - shown original size.
     * **Cover** - fills the area by scaling proportionately.